 Credit to Inis Oírr Asano for photography

-Ng Yu Hng is a composer based in London.
-His pieces have been performed in the UK, Germany and Singapore.
-His music explores the space between familiarity and unfamiliarity.
-Musical and literary quotations intersperse his pieces, while the 'ghost' of harmony lives on in spectral soundscapes.
+Ng Yu Hng is a London-based composer whose music has been performed in the UK, Germany and Singapore.
+His pieces explore the space between familiarity and unfamiliarity, by weaving musical and literary quotations into a sonic tapestry while the 'ghost' of harmony lives on in spectral soundscapes.

-Yu Hng is a member of the Composers Society of Singapore.
+Yu Hng is a member of the Composers Society of Singapore (CSS).